Trump uses vulgarity to describe Haiti, African nations

 Trump uses vulgarity in describing Haiti, African nations

-Trump then suggested that the United States should instead bring more people from countries such as Norway, the Post reported.
+The president then suggested that the United States should instead bring more people from countries such as Norway, The Washington Post reported.

 The Washington Post, which broke the story and cited two people briefed on the meeting, reported that Trump said during that conversation: “Why are we having all these people from shithole countries come here?”